 The 1980s were instrumental in kickstarting the global sensation that we all now know and love as professional wrestling.
-An abundance of talent came through as the World Wrestling Federation, now World Wrestling Entertainment, became a national promotion in the United States of America and soared in popularity across the globe.
-Let’s take a look at five of the most popular wrestlers from the decade that saw the birth of WrestleMania.
+An abundance of talent came through as the World Wrestling Federation, now World Wrestling Entertainment, became a national phenomenon in the United States of America and soared in popularity across the globe.